Best value TV, phone and broadband packages

 Tips when choosing a package:

 - Only pay for what you watch – Think carefully about the types of programmes you actually watch.
-There’s no point paying for Sky Sports package if you rarely watch sport!
+There’s no point paying for a Sky Sports package if you rarely watch sport!

 - Beware of upselling – There are loads of extra channels and equipment the companies will probably try to sell to you.
 Try not to get sucked into the upselling of paid extras!